 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-Microchip Technology's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 67.4% in Q2, up 2.7 percentage points year on year.
+Microchip Technology's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 67.8% in Q3, up 2.2 percentage points year on year.

-Microchip Technology reported an operating margin of 46.8% in Q2, up 4.4 percentage points year on year.
+Microchip Technology reported an operating margin of 47.4% in Q3, up 2.8 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

 Earnings, Cash & Competitive Moat

 Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Microchip Technology's free cash flow came in at $682.9 million in Q2, up 28% year on year.
+Microchip Technology's free cash flow came in at $1.13 billion in Q3, up 49% year on year.

-We enjoyed the positive outlook Microchip Technology provided for the next quarter’s revenue.
-And we were also glad to see the improvement in operating margin.
+It was good to see Microchip Technology improve their gross margin this quarter.
+And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
 On the other hand, it was less good to see the inventory levels increase.
 Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-The company is up 3.85% on the results and currently trades at $61.75 per share.
+But the market was likely expecting more and the company is down 2.14% on the results and currently trades at $82.75 per share.

 Is Now The Time?

 When considering Microchip Technology, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although Microchip Technology is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
+Although we have other favorites, we understand the arguments that Microchip Technology is not a bad business.
+However, its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
+But on a positive note, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.